-Developed with this input, the customized State Plans outline the coverage, features, and missioncritical capabilities FirstNet and AT&T will bring to first responders and other public safety personnel.
-States have had the opportunity to identify priorities and concerns related to Network coverage (including in rural areas) and services.
-Consistent with the Act, FirstNet has also encouraged statedesignated single points of contact (SPOCs) to include tribal stakeholders in FirstNet engagements and solicit feedback and collect data from the tribes in their states to ensure those priorities and concerns were incorporated in the State Plans.
-Based on this feedback, FirstNet and AT&T determined how to evolve the solution, where possible, to address these requirements.
+Developed with this input, the customized State Plans outline the coverage, features, and mission-critical capabilities FirstNet and AT&T will bring to first responders and other public safety personnel.
+States have had the opportunity to identify priorities and concerns related to Network coverage

-2 The initial state plans for three territories (Guam, Northern Mariana Islands, and American Samoa) were delayed.
-These plans have now been uploaded to their respective portals, and FirstNet will be scheduling webinars shortly with these territories to introduce stakeholders to the content.
+2 The initial State Plans for three territories (Guam, Northern Mariana Islands, and American Samoa) were delayed.
+These plans have now been uploaded to their respective portals, and FirstNet met with representatives from each of the territories in Honolulu, Hawaii on October 24 and 25.
+At that meeting FirstNet discussed the unique characteristics of the territorial and geographic regional response goals.
+Governance models, and operational needs, along with future collaboration between the territories and FirstNet were also discussed.